 At age 6, Frida contracted polio which crippled her right leg.
 It grew shorter than her left leg which made her limp.

-When Frida was 18, the bus she was riding collided with a trolley car which made her paralyzed for most of her life.
+When Frida was 18, the bus she was riding collided with a trolley car, making her paralyzed for most of her life.

 As she experienced poor health at a very young age, Frida’s revolutionary work inspired many of us today – that one’s life should not stop because of these ‘pains.’